Have we been holding onto retail space out of a misplaced sense of tradition and preservation, to the detriment of adapting to a changing environment?

-We need to redefine exactly what it is we think high-streets are.
-James Singer of Nexus Planning points out, although we tend to think of high-streets as being retail spaces, historically they were centres of commerce, with businesses alongside stores.
+We need to redefine exactly what it is we think high streets are.
+James Singer of Nexus Planning points out, that although we tend to think of high streets as being retail spaces, historically they were centres of commerce, with businesses alongside stores.
 As James succinctly puts it, ‘we need to let go of the idea that the high-street needs to be a retail nirvana’.

 The current planning system divides land and buildings into different Use Classes based on their usage.
 This means that if you want to change the use of a building – say transforming an old barn into a house – you have to apply for planning permission.

 People do have concerns about the potential consequences of these Class changes.
-There are worries of town centres and high-streets becoming merely further extensions of housing developments rather than a focal point for the community.
+There are worries about town centres and high streets becoming merely further extensions of housing developments rather than a focal point for the community.